luigman/EE5561ProjectSpring2021/README.md

 To train the UNet, run `train.py` using the command `python train.py --batch_size 16`

-A batch size of 16 takes approximately 12GB of video memory, so adjust the batch size according to what you have availible
+A batch size of 16 takes approximately 12GB of video memory, so adjust the batch size according to what you have available.

 ## Testing